noahjahn/docker-workshop/docs/cli.md

 If you haven't already, you can send the interrupt signal with `ctrl+c` or `cmd+c` again in your terminal that's running the container

-We can allocate a psuedo-TTY with the `-t` flag:
+We can allocate a pseudo-TTY with the `-t` flag:

 ```shell
 docker run --rm -v ./:/home/bun/app -p 5173:5173 --user $UID -t oven/bun docs:dev
 ```

 You should see some colors on the terminal now, as well as `press h to show help` from `vitepress`.
-The container still isn't accepting any input from you though, it's still just display stdout
+The container still isn't accepting any input from you though, it's still just displaying its stdout.

 Send the interrupt signal with `ctrl+c` or `cmd+c` again in your terminal that's running the container.